reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

   Get the latest news at `DTC`_.
   .. _DTC: https://dtcenter.org

-The web link should look like this.
-Please note, the text is all on one line:
+The web link should look like this:
 Get the latest news at `DTC`_.

 Images